Master of Systems Engineering

 You also have the opportunity to earn your Lean Six Sigma Certification in addition to the Master of Systems Engineering degree if you choose to complete ISE 5810 Lean Sigma Foundations as an elective course.
 Yellow, Green, or even Black Belt can be earned depending upon your previous Six Sigma projects completed.

 You have the flexibility to take the Master of System Engineering courses at a rate that best fits your schedule, either full-time or part-time.
-While this program can take as little as 18 months to complete, most students take one or two courses per semester and complete the degree in less than 4 years.
+While this program can take as little as 18 months to complete, most students take one or two courses per semester and complete the degree in about 2 years.

 Understanding Online Course Types